 "Chantelle is a very knowledgeable and personable therapist.
 She brings compassion and acceptance to her relationships with clients as well as an ability to teach practical tools to help with a variety of problems and challenges."

 - Angel Jernigan, Licensed Professional Counselor

 Dr. Chantelle Pseekos received her Ph.D. in Counseling Psychology in 2009 from the University of Southern Mississippi, a graduate program accredited by the American Psychological Association (APA).
-She currently serves as a Director of a Counseling Center in Massachusetts, in addition to her private practice work in Rhode Island.
+She currently serves as a Director of a Counseling Center in Rhode Island, in addition to her private practice work in Rhode Island.
 She previously provided counseling services to students at the University of Houston for three years, including through a Multicultural Postdoctoral Fellowship.
 Additionally, she previously worked at the University of Rhode Island Counseling Center as a university psychologist for four years.
+She previously served as the Counseling Center Director for Becker College for two years.
 She is a member of the American Psychological Association, APA Division 17: Society for Counseling Psychology, and APA Division 44: Society for Psychological Study of Lesbian, Gay, Bisexual, and Transgender Issues.

 She is also an Acceptance and Commitment Therapy provider and a member of the Visibility Project.
 She is also listed in the Health Professionals Advancing LGBT Equality/Gay and Lesbian Medical Association Provider Directory.

 Click on the logos below to see more: